Tomás Lavanini: Career

+In June 2026, Lavanini re-signed with the Highlanders for 2027.

 International career

 Lavanini represented Argentina Under 20 in the 2013 IRB Junior World Championship.

-Lavanini made his senior debut for Los Pumas against Uruguay in April 2013 and was subsequently called into the squad for the 2013 Rugby Championship as injury cover for Manuel Carizza where he made his championship debut as a 74th-minute substitute in his side's 17-22 defeat to on 24 August.
+Lavanini made his senior debut for Los Pumas against Uruguay in April 2013 and was subsequently called into the squad for the 2013 Rugby Championship as injury cover for Manuel Carizza where he made his championship debut as a 74th-minute substitute in his side's 17–22 defeat to on 24 August.
 Tomás was part of the national team that competed at the 2015 Rugby World Cup.

-Lavanini was red-carded in the second test against South Africa in the 2017 Rugby Championship, following two yellow cards being issued to him.
+Lavanini was red-carded in the second Test against South Africa in the 2017 Rugby Championship, following two yellow cards being issued to him.
 Lavanini made his return from suspension at home against New Zealand in Buenos Aires only to be yellow-carded for a dangerous tackle.
 He was red-carded for a high tackle on Owen Farrell in the pool game against England in the 2019 Rugby World Cup for which he received a four match ban.

 On 21 November 2021, against Ireland, Lavanini received a record-breaking third international red card, for a high tackle.
-Lavanini is the most sin-binned rugby player in Argentina's history.
+Since 2019, Lavanini is the most sin-binned rugby player in Argentina's history.